iainbest/THUD.jl/README.md

         - repetition unlikely to be feasible due to size of board etc., although there is some symmetry to the board we could exploit

 - move tracker output - have last player and last engine move (i.e. last dwarf + last troll move) for readability?
+- ~~player vs engine~~ need to check if playing as trolls is possible, then commit play.jl to repo
 - add engine vs engine, probably as a separate .jl file.
 Allow output of game (move history + other trackers, chosen engines + settings, final score, different evaluation functions)
     - visualisation / data of these completed games (e.g. 100 games of random vs random, minimax vs minimax at set depth, different evaluation functions)
     - see chess programming wiki [here](https://www.chessprogramming.org/Main_Page) for some other applicable ideas
-- test move ordering in minimax with alpha beta pruning
+- ~~test move ordering in minimax with alpha beta pruning~~
     - see e.g. [here](https://stackoverflow.com/questions/9964496/alpha-beta-move-ordering), [here](https://www.chessprogramming.org/Move_Ordering)
-    - are captures worth checking before moves?
+    - implemented but more testing required

 - optimise minimax function
-    - move ordering?
-    - transposition table
+    - ~~move ordering?~~ implemented but more testing required
+    - ~~transposition table~~ implemented but more testing required
     - parallelise?
-    - profile functions within minimax (functions like CollectAllStrings, MoveFromString, EvaluateBoard for manipulating board, use e.g. [ProfileView.jl](https://github.com/timholy/ProfileView.jl) or Julia's inbuilt @profile)
+    - ~~profile functions within minimax (functions like CollectAllStrings, MoveFromString, EvaluateBoard for manipulating board, use e.g. [ProfileView.jl](https://github.com/timholy/ProfileView.jl) or Julia's inbuilt @profile)~~ in progress, minimax has been sped up approx x25 so far on initial board

 #### Misc